Becoming Little Wildflowers

 What is Parent Education?

-Co-Op parents are automatically enrolled as students in NSC Parent Education Program and receive three college credits each quarter.
-The parent educator attends preschool every week and leads a monthly evening education session addressing relevant family and school topics.
-In the Toddler classes, parent educators also lead weekly discussion groups during classroom time.
-Half of the Toddler parents attend parent education each week.
+Co-op parents are automatically enrolled as students in NSC Parent Education Program and receive three college credits each quarter.
+The parent educator attends preschool every week and leads a monthly evening education session addressing relevant family and school topics as part of our monthly parent meetings.

 “The mission of the NSC Parent Education program is to promote the development of knowledge and skills for strong and healthy families.”